BoqiaoZhang/Course-Registration-System/README.md

 ## Brief Introduction to This System

-Available Functions of This System:
+The Main Functions of This System:
+- As staff, setting the university course list as staff
-- Researching a course in the course lists
+- As students, researching a course in the course lists
-- Checking whether there are available seats for a course
+- As students, checking whether there are available seats for a course
-- Registering or dropping the course
+- As students, registering or dropping the course

 This project is designed as a course registration system.
 The main functions of this system includes: searching a course, checking the remaining available seats and registering/dropping a course.
 These functions could well serve the